 We observed that the maximum amount of Abp1 measured in all the diploid strains is about 220 molecules (Fig.6g/h).
-Since only one allele of Abp1 is fluorescently tagged in these strains, the total amount of Abp1 recruited is about 440±20 molecules (assuming equal expression and recruitment of tagged and untagged Abp1).
+Since only one allele of Abp1 is fluorescently tagged in these strains, the total amount of Abp1 recruited is about 440±20 molecules.
 In WT haploid cells, the maximum number of Abp1 measured is 460±20 molecules.
-We propose that recruitment of a similar amount of Abp1 before scission indicates that scission is dependent on the amount of Abp1, and correspondingly, on the amount of actin recruited.
-This data is consistent with actin supplying the forces necessary for membrane scission.
+We propose that recruitment of a similar amount of Abp1 before scission in all these strains indicates that scission is dependent on the amount of Abp1, and correspondingly, on the amount of actin recruited.
+We propose that actin supplies the forces necessary for membrane scission.
 The membrane invagination continues until the “right” amount of actin is recruited.
-With this amount of actin, enough forces are generated to rupture the membrane.
 The amount of force necessary is determined by the physical properties of the membrane like membrane rigidity, tension, and proteins accumulated on the membrane (Dmitrieff and Needeelec, 2015).
 Vesicle scission releases membrane-bound Rvs, resulting in release of the SH3 along with BAR domains.
-Release of the SH3 domains could indicate to its binding partner in the actin network that vesicle scission has occurred, beginning disassembly of actin components.
-In bar-gpa strains, a low amount of actin is recruited compared to WT (Fig.6g/h), corresponding to reduced coat movement.
-Although the absence of the SH3 domain severely perturbs the actin network, the mechanistic effect of this perturbation is unclear.
+Release of the SH3 domains could indicate to the actin network that vesicle scission has occurred, beginning disassembly of actin components.

 Model for membrane scisison

-I propose that Rvs is recruited to sites by two distinct mechanisms.
-SH3 domains cluster Rvs at endocytic sites.
-This SH3 interaction increases the efficiency with which the BAR domains sense curvature on tubular membranes.
+We propose that Rvs is recruited to sites by two distinct mechanisms.
+SH3 domains cluster Rvs at endocytic sites, increasing the efficiency with which the BAR domains sense curvature on tubular membranes.
 BAR domains bind to endocytic sites by sensing tubular membrane.
-Membrane shape is stabilized against fluctuations that could cause scission by the BAR-membrane interaction.
+Membrane shape is stabilized by BAR-membrane interaction against fluctuations that could cause scission.
 This prevent actin forces from rupturing the membrane, and the invaginations continue to grow in length as actin continues to polymerize.

-BAR recruitment to membrane tubes is restricted by the surface area of the tube: after a certain amount of Rvs, the excess interacts with endocytic sites via the SH3 domain.
-Adding over a certain amount of Rvs also does not increase the stabilization effect on the tube.
-As actin continues to polymerize, at a certain amount of actin, enough forces are generated to overcome the resistance to membrane scission provided by the BAR scaffold.
+As actin continues to polymerize,, enough forces are generated to overcome the resistance to membrane scission provided by the BAR scaffold.
 The membrane ruptures, and vesicles are formed.
 Synaptojanins may help recruit Rvs at endocytic sites: Inp51 and Inp52 have proline rich regions that could act as binding sites for Rvs167 SH3 domains.
 They are involved in vesicle uncoating post-scission, likely by dephosphorylating PIP2 and inducing disassembly of PIP2-binding endocytic proteins.
 Eventually phosphorylation regulation allows endocytic proteins to be reused at endocytic sites, while the vesicle is transported elsewhere into the cell.